 - Do they include their workforce in decision making?
 Do they have a fair pay across the different levels of their organisations (average SE ratio is 1:3.6, 1 being the lowest paid member of staff, 3.6 being the highest paid member of staff)

 - Do they engage and benefit the local community?

 - Do they make an effort to minimize their environmental footprint?

 If these points aren’t overtly present, the Board can decide the applicant is eligible for network membership or reasons such as: an intention to becoming company members (and fulfilling abovementioned criteria).
 Also, organisations that help social enterprises achieve/increase their social impact are eligible for network membership.

-NB.
-Charities are in principle not the same as social enterprises.
-If the Board agrees a charity with trading operation is eligible for company membership, the charity is first of all incorporated (obligation of CIC regulations) and subsequently fulfills the three criteria plus other factors (see above).
+- Charities are in principle not the same as social enterprises.
+If the Board agrees a charity with trading operation is eligible for company membership, the charity is first of all incorporated (obligation of CIC regulations) and subsequently fulfils the three criteria plus other factors (see above).

-When applying as an individual, the following questions will be considered;
+When applying as an individual, not an organisation, the following questions will be considered.

-What organisation are they connected to/working for?
+What organisation is the applicant connected to/working for?
 Is that organisation a Social Enterprise or an organisation that supports the aims of ESSENCE?
 ‘Yes’: network membership.
 ‘No’: go to question 2.

 Are there strong objections to include this individual on the basis of the organisation they are working for as some sectors might be less compatible with the social enterprise values of a sustainable, fair/inclusive world.
 ‘No’: network membership.
 ‘Yes’: application refused.